SEKOIA-IO/documentation/docs/integration/ingestion_methods/syslog/rsyslog.md

 !!!note
 	`sudo` must be installed and set up for the current user.

-1. Connect to Sekoia.io Operations Center, add a Windows Intake to the relevant Entity and copy the `Intake Key`.
+1. Sekoia.io SOC Platform with a Defend Plan, add a Windows Intake to the relevant Entity and copy the `Intake Key`.
 	It is possible to copy and paste this configuration locally then upload it with SCP command, or simple copy and paste it from the web to your remote server.